In the summer of 2014 we introduced a number of new tags to Serckit that allow for more advanced page layouts. There are

 This particular variant creates two columns of equal width.
 It starts with two divclasses that define the background for the columns (note the reverse order numbering).
 Then each individual column content is wrapped in a divclass that indicates a width of 50%--both a starting tag and an ending tag.
 It closes with two ending tags that complete the pair of bg divclasses at the beginning.
 There are several variants available:

 - twocolgm used in place of 'twocolumn-container' and column classes of columngm1 and columngm2 in the example above results in the first column being wider than the second (with widths determined by the golden mean).

 Making Space for Your Content

-If you find your content running up against edge and needing more room to breath these tags can be helpful.
+If you find your content running up against edge and needing more room to breathe these tags can be helpful.
 They'll be especially useful on front pages:

 This creates a fixed height block 200 pixels high.
 This is useful for a so-called 'hero' block at the top of a front page which might include context boxes, links bars and such.
 Because it's a fixed height you need to know exactly how tall your content will be (across a full-range of screen widths) for it to be useful. hero300 and hero400 are also available if you need more room.